-“It's a key issue in the field – how to suppress inflammation in the brain after injury,” said Raymond Swanson, MD, a professor of neurology at UCSF, chief of the neurology service at the San Francisco Veterans Affairs Medical Center, and senior author of the new study.
+“It's a key issue in the field – how to suppress inflammation in the brain after injury,” said Raymond Swanson, MD, a professor of neurology, member of the UCSF Weill Institute for Neurosciences, chief of the neurology service at the San Francisco Veterans Affairs Medical Center, and senior author of the new study.

 In the paper, published online Sept.
 22 in the journal Nature Communications, Swanson and his colleagues found the previously undiscovered mechanism by which a low-carbohydrate diet reduces inflammation in the brain.
 Importantly, the team identified a pivotal protein that links the diet to inflammatory genes, which, if blocked, could mirror the anti-inflammatory effects of ketogenic diets.

 “The ketogenic diet is very difficult to follow in everyday life, and particularly when the patient is very sick,” Swanson said.
 “The idea that we can achieve some of the benefits of a ketogenic diet by this approach is the really exciting thing here.”